dry-rb/dry-rb.org/source/gems/dry-transaction/basic-usage.html.md

 ### Passing additional step arguments

-You can pass additional arguments to step operations using the `with_step_args`.
-Provide these arguments as an array, and they’ll be [splatted](https://endofline.wordpress.com/2011/01/21/the-strange-ruby-splat/) into the end of the operation’s arguments.
+You can pass additional arguments to step operations using `#with_step_args`.
+Provide the operations as keys, and the arguments as an array.
+The arguments array will be [splatted](https://endofline.wordpress.com/2011/01/21/the-strange-ruby-splat/) into the end of the operation’s arguments.

+By using `#with_step_args` to pass additional step arguments, you can include operations in a transaction with any sort of `#call(input, *args)` interface, including keyword arguments.

 ```ruby
 DB = []